thisislvca/tauri-nspanel/README.md

+WARNING: THIS BRANCH OF THE CRATE IS FOR CUSTOM NSPANEL HOVER MOUSE ACTIVATION LOGIC BECAUSE TAURI DOES NOT HAVE CURSOR POSITION FORWARDING

 Convert a Tauri `WebviewWindow` ([`NSWindow`](https://developer.apple.com/documentation/appkit/nswindow)) to panel ([`NSPanel`](https://developer.apple.com/documentation/appkit/nspanel))

 # Install

 Install the plugin by adding the following to your `Cargo.toml` file:

 ```toml